 I meet Rob for a drink.
 I’ve known him since university, when we both read the same books and watched the same films and mistook that for a life.
 He works for a housing charity now and attends council meetings, tenants’ meetings, food-bank meetings in rooms where people try to stop something worse happening.

-He asks directly about work and the inheritance.
+He asks about work and the inheritance straight out.
 I tell him a little.

 So do something, he says, now you’ve got time.
-Going to church doesn’t change anything.
+Going to church won’t change anything.

 I don’t know about that, I say.